What is domestic abuse?

 Guidance for managers

 The most dangerous time for victims of domestic abuse is often when they attempt to leave.
-With the easing of lockdown measures many victims will start to consider escape routes.
-This may lead to staff making disclosures and seeking support.

 If you have concerns that an employee is vulnerable, ensure there is available time to check in with them, maintaining connection to their workplace and their peer group, reducing isolation.